 If you still have the earrings post that originally came with the earrings and it's not damaged (like the pin did not break away from the flat disc part of the back) then you only need the E6000 glue to do this DIY earring fix.

 If you don't have the posts that came with the earrings (or the post broke), you can buy a pack like the ones I linked above.
-Most craft stores sell packs of the posts and backs in the jewelry supplies aisle of the store for a couple bucks.
-If you can't find them, just ask someone in the store to help you locate the packs of posts in the findings section or you can order them here: Post Earring Backs.
+You can find packs of the posts and backs in the jewelry supplies aisle of most craft stores.
+Or you can always order these: Post Earring Backs.

 Make sure the back of the post matches the style of posts that originally came on the earrings.
-The earrings I have use a flat back post but some have a cup end and others have a bead end – make sure the post earring backs you buy are the same post earring back type that the earrings originally used.
+The earrings I have use a flat back post but some have a cup end and others have a bead end.
+Make sure the post earring backs you buy are the same post earring back style as the matching earring.

 I made a handy dandy video showing how to fix earrings for yourself.
 Save your favorite earrings by fixing broken post earrings yourself!